Jrod7938/Jrod7938/README.md

 ## Teamwork Makes The Dream Work

 Open-source projects or interesting collaborations spark my interest.
-If my work resonates with you or if you have a project proposal, don't hesitate to hit me up on LinkedIn or Discord.
+If my work resonates with you or if you have a project proposal, don't hesitate to hit me up on [Discord](https://discordapp.com/users/553761075892453398).

 Thanks for dropping by.
 Cheers to more coding!